DoSomething/darwin/README.md

 ### Communication

-While most people are in the New York office, not everyone is, and most people work remotely at least some of the time every week.
+We've had a distributed team for many years, and since 2020 we've all worked remotely.
 Communication and documentation are crucial.
 Make liberal use of the tools we use to include everyone in the conversation: Slack, video chat, Google Drive and Calendar, Pivotal Tracker, and GitHub.

 The rule of thumb should be to err on overcommunication: No one, technical or non-technical, should wonder what Person A is working on or if they are stuck, or the outcome of a meeting.